Skip to Content

 3. Singular Nouns

-A singular noun identifies that there is only one place, person, or thing.
-Examples: fox, man, restaurant, arm.
+A singular noun refers to one person, place, or thing.

 4. Plural Nouns

-• Regular Plural Nouns: arms, foxes, countries, parties.
+• Examples: arms, foxes, countries, parties.

-• Irregular Plural Nouns: men, women, geese, people.
+• Examples: men, women, geese, people.

 5. Concrete Nouns

-6. Abstract Nounsp
+6. Abstract Nouns

 7. Collective Nouns